Back to School: Five Docs to Watch About Education in America

 Every year, hundreds of thousands of American teenagers quit high school before they earn their diplomas.
 In this 2012 special, we looked at four students in Texas who were grappling with issues like poverty and homelessness and struggling to stay in school — and educators’ efforts to help them get to graduation day.

 An investigation into for-profit colleges and universities that raises concerns about aggressive job placement promises, questionable enrollment and recruiting practices, and disproportionate debt loads.
 Soon after the documentary aired in 2010, Congress held hearings to investigate.
-One of the institutions featured in the documentary, Corinthian Colleges, closed earlier this year after the Department of Education fined it nearly $30 million for “misrepresentation of job placement rates to current and prospective students.”
+One of the institutions featured in the documentary, Corinthian Colleges, closed in 2015 after the Department of Education fined it nearly $30 million for “misrepresentation of job placement rates to current and prospective students.”

-These five documentaries — and nearly 190 more — are all streaming online at pbs.org/frontline.
+These five documentaries — and over 200 more — are all streaming online at pbs.org/frontline.
+This post has been updated.